Flying Fox

 All the other jobs are the usual antifouling, polishing, varnishing and engine maintenance work.
 Oh, plus I need to replace the water tank which sprang a leak during the season.

-All the above has to be fitted into the four months from Novenmber to February.
+All the above has to be fitted into the four months from November to February.
 At present we are just about on schedule.
 I say we, but really it comes down to me.
 Janis does the washing at the end of the season then likes to forget about the boat until next season.

 Second season...2004